 Woman with a Fan

 In Shanghai, James Bond is the witness of a 'little drama', when a stolen painting is shown to a buyer who is subsequently killed by Patrice.
 The painting is from Italian painter Amedeo Modigliani, and is called Woman with a Fan (1919).
-This painting was actually stolen from the Museum of Modern Art in Paris on May 19, 2010.
+This painting was actually stolen from the Museum of Modern Art in Paris in May, 2010.

 This painting is not only a nod to this real life fact, but it is also a reference to a similar 'inside joke' in the first James Bond film Dr. No (1962).

 In Dr. No, we can see Francisco Goya's Portrait of The Duke of Wellington, which was stolen in 1961 from the National Gallery in London.
 The painting was retrieved and has been on display in the National Gallery ever since.

 Another artwork in SkyFall that clearly references to the issue of the relevance of MI6 and Bond, is the excerpt from the poem, read by M (Judi Dench) to the Minister during her hearing.
 The part read out loud is the last 5 lines of the poem Ulysses, by Lord Tennyson, written in 1842.

 We are not now that strength which in old days

 Moved earth and heaven, that which we are, we are---